Amsterdam Quarterly Frequently Asked Questions

 Q. Is Amsterdam Quarterly a local literary magazine?

 A. No. Amsterdam Quarterly publishes work from around the world.
-During its first nine years, Amsterdam Quarterly received work from writers from over twenty-three countries in six continents.
+During its first nine years, Amsterdam Quarterly received work from writers from over twenty-five countries in six continents.

 Q. How often and in what form is Amsterdam Quarterly published?

 A. Amsterdam Quarterly is published four times annually—thrice online in the spring, summer and autumn at amsterdamquarterly.nl and at www.amsterdamquarterly.org and once as a print-on-demand compilation yearbook anthology in the winter.